bsmith89/StrainFacts-manuscript/doc/submission.md

 reported here.
 Strain Finder was not originally designed to take a random seed argument, necessitating minor modifications to the code.
-Similarly, we made several modification to the MixtureS [@Li2021] code allowing us to run it directly on simulated metagenotypes and compare the results to StrainFacts and Strain Finder outputs.
+Similarly, we made several modifications to the MixtureS [@Li2021] code allowing us to run it directly on simulated metagenotypes and compare the results to StrainFacts and Strain Finder outputs.
 Patch files describing each set of changes are included in the Supplementary